MatSFT/MicrosoftTeamsLearningApp/README.md

 # Steps to run this app and use it in Microsoft Teams

-1. Begin your tunnelling service to get an https endpoint (we recommend ngrok).
+1. Begin your tunneling service to get an https endpoint (we recommend [ngrok](https://ngrok.com/)).

 	* Open a new **Command Prompt** window.